When Security Solutions Are Vulnerable

 And now there’s reports of a known vulnerability emerging in many different antivirus solutions from different providers’ software.
 Dark Reading reported on a security flaw that allows malware to exploit vulnerable and out-of-date third-party Windows apps.

 Vulnerable antivirus products allocate a memory page with read, write and execute permissions at a constant and predictable address, which could potentially lead to the compromise of the underlying Windows system, according to a blog by enSilo.
-A more technical overview can be found here.

 Security company enSilo found the flaw in March 2015, as it affected AVG’s antivirus product, which was promptly patched by AVG.
 But after developing a tool to test other antivirus products, the company found that McAfee Virus Scan, Kaspersky Total Security, and AVG Internet Security solutions were vulnerable.
 They have all recently patched for the vulnerability.